dortania/OpenCore-Legacy-Patcher/docs/README.md

 # - title: Built with security in mind
 #   details: Supporting System Integrity Protection(SIP), FileVault 2, .im4m Secure Boot and Vaulting.
 We make an effort to ensure your system is as secure as possible.
 - title: Near-native OTA updates.
-  details: Install updates normally from System Settings.
+  details: Install updates from System Settings, with just couple more additional steps compared to native.
 - title: Zero firmware patching
   details: Using the capabilities of the OpenCore boot manager, our protocol upgrades are done in memory and are never permanent.
 - title: Supporting more hardware